vfsc2018/eks-workshop/amplify/content/sam/local/run/_index.en.md

 #### 🎯 3.
 Make a code change

 While the app is still running, open the file `sam-app/hello_world/app.py` and make a simple code change.
-For example, change the response message to return `hello my friend` instead of _hello world_.
+For example, change the response message to return `hello my friends` instead of ~~hello world~~.
 Your Lambda handler should look like this after the change:

 **Note: Make sure you save the file after changing it.**